EMMANUELOMONDI/Graphics_CAT1/README.md

 - QUESTION 3 - Generate one large json file showing all the translations from en to xx with id and utt for all the train sets.

 - a ) Pretty print your json file structure.

+- SOLUTION

+- The third solution was implemented in the generate_transactions.py script which is run using the (python generate_translations.py).
+On running this it outputs a file named translations.json which shows all the transactions from en to xx with id and utt for all the train sets.